 • Weekly wins: 2

 TNA so far is down across the board.
 They took a big roster hit when Masha Slamavich got released due to a, ahem, off the field matter as she was entrenched as the backbone of the division.
-So now they are once again rebuilding after a solid 2025.
+As of right now there is no ace of the division to anchor things from week to week, For all intents and purposes they are rebuilding after a solid 2025.

 NXT and TNA are rebuilding.
-Raw and Smackdown have been focusing more time and energy on tag teams than usual.
-Dynamite is Dynamite – and that’s much better than from where they started in 2019 and 2021, but they aren’t looking like they’re moving the ball any further forward right now after two years of major progress.
+RAW is a mirage propped up by a few big weeks.
+Smackdown has been focusing more time and energy on tag teams than usual, and it’sworked.
+Dynamite is Dynamite – much better than from where they started in 2019, but they aren’t looking like they’re moving the ball any further forward right now after two years of major progress.
 After two months this is what the rankings look like:

 Going forward the big questions are: